-Transfer Credit Policies

-- D12.
-Report the lowest grade earned for any course that may be transferred for credit: 1.0 (scale of 4.0) - D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number \\\\\ Unit type No maximum; but, 30 hours in residency at USF required to graduate - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number \\\\\ Unit type No maximum; but, 30 hours in residency at USF required to graduate
+Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit: 1.0 (scale of 4.0) D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit type No maximum; but, 30 hours in residency at USF required to graduate D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Unit type No maximum; but, 30 hours in residency at USF required to graduate D15.

-D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 60 D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 120
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 120 D17.

-D17.
 Describe other transfer credit policies: agreement with all Florida Public Community Colleges.

-E. ACADEMIC OFFERINGS AND POLICIES
+E. ACADEMIC OFFERINGS AND POLICIES E1.

-- E1.
 Special study options: Identify those programs available at your institution.
 Refer to the glossary for definitions.

-- Accelerated program

-- Cooperative (work-study) program

-- Cross-registration

-- Distance learning

-- 🔀 Double major

-- Dual enrollment

-- English as a Second Language (ESL)

-- Exchange student program (domestic)

-- External degree program

-- Other (specify): Honors research major

-E2.
+Accelerated program Honors program Cooperative education program Independent study Cross-registration | Internships Distance learning Liberal arts/career combination Double major ☐ Student-designed major Dual enrollment X Study abroad English as a Second Language (ESL) Teacher certification program Exchange student program (domestic) Weekend college External degree program Other (specify): Honors research major E2.
 Has been removed from the CDS.
+E3.
+Areas in which all or most students are required to complete some course work prior to graduation: